Skip to content

 Edit an Event

-To edit the events's details, follow these steps:
+To edit the event's details, follow these steps:

 1. Navigate to the Events tab.

-2. Select the desired event to be edited and click on the Hamburger icon next to the event.
+2. Select the event you want to edit and click the Hamburger icon next to it.

-4. Here, users will be prompted the same event's edit component as when adding a new event.
+4. The system opens the same edit component used when creating a new event.

 Delete an Event